Subject Access Requests

 A subject access request must be complied with within one month of receipt.
 Applicants are required to provide proof of identification, the time is calculated from the day the relevant proofs are received.

-Request for deceased individuals data must be complied with within 40 days.
+Requests for records of deceased individuals are handled under the Access to Health Records Act 1990 and must be complied with within 40 days.
 As well as proof of identification applicants are required to provide authenticating details to prove their status as the personal representative of the patient or as a person with a claim arising out of patient’s death.
 Where possible applicant should specify the parts of the deceased health record they require for the reasons outlined above.
 The time is calculated from the day the relevant proofs are received.

 Can we extend the time for a response?